peatiscoding/shopeee-api/README.md

 // }
 ```

+Note that `refreshToken` api is automatically invoked when use the Token in `Shop Context` mode.
+See (src/demo.ts) to see how
+we test for forcing system to refresh the token..

 ## Storage Features

 Consumer may opt-in to use Storage feature by implement the Storage interface and provide the storage implementation for